What are the best characters in Genshin Impact?

-Genshin Impact, the latest action RPG from miHoYo, has two dozen characters along with many more coming soon.
+Genshin Impact, the latest action RPG from miHoYo, has two dozen characters, along with many more coming soon.
 As with any gacha game, the best Genshin Impact characters require a fair bit of luck and/or money to add to your team.
 Characters each have different rarity levels and belong to different tiers.
 Typically, the higher up the tier they are, the more powerful they are.
 So, which characters should you be hoping for and investing your resources in leveling up?
-We're here to help.
+We're here to help and when you finish, be sure to check out our best Android games for even more mobile fun.

 How many playable characters are there?

-There are two dozen different playable characters in Genshin Impact.
+There are over 30 different playable characters in Genshin Impact.
 A handful are rewards for completing certain portions of the story, including the protagonist, but most are pulled in gacha style wishes.
-There are a few different types of wishes as well as a multitude of ways to earn the currencies to make those wishes.
+There are a few different types of wishes, both permanent and temporary, and a multitude of ways to earn the currencies to make those wishes.
 While buying the currency with real money is an option, even if you have a ton of money to sink into this game, you will still need some luck to pull the best characters.
 Let's just say you have unlimited access to all of the characters in the game.
 Knowing which are worth investing your time and resources into leveling up is also important.

 Characters are ranked in this guide based on overall utility.
-While even the low ranked characters have certain areas where they excel, the higher a rank, the more places you'll be able to really get the most out of these characters.
-If you are playing FtP, the S and A rank characters are the ones you should hold out for in your rerolls.
+While even the low-ranked characters have certain areas where they excel, the higher a rank, the more places you'll be able to really get the most out of these characters.
+So if you're playing FtP, the S and A rank characters are the ones you should hold out for in your rerolls.

 S Rank Characters in Genshin Impact